gjanco/mezmo-dd-marketplace/reporter/README.md

 Once the job is saved, you'll get a confirmation.

 ![Screenshot1](https://raw.githubusercontent.com/DataDog/marketplace/master/reporter/images/3.png)

 Your reports will be sent by email as an attachement as shown above.

+For **Private Dashboards** do the following:

+1. Create a new Datadog account that has RO access, and verify that you can login using it.

+2. Navigate to the **Settings** tab, and enter an API Key, Application Key, and a the Username and Password for your RO account.

+3. Navigate to *Create a Job*, and click on the *Linked Datadog Account*

+4. Select a dashboard from the dropdown menu.

+5. Add the list of emails you want to send the report to

+6. Select the frequency and timeframe for your dashboards

+7. Click save and send

+Your reports will be sent by email as an attachement as shown above.

+## Pricing

+$250/month for unlimited reports

 ## Support